Our research has found that there is a worryingly low level of awareness of relevant legislation.

 Other key findings of the research included:

-Commenting on the research and results, Justin Moran, Director, Forensic and Investigation Services, Mazars noted: “This research provides important insights in respect of the cost of occupational fraud and abuse impacting businesses across Ireland and importantly highlights the potential vulnerability of organisations.
+The forensic & investigation team, noted: “This research provides important insights in respect of the cost of occupational fraud and abuse impacting businesses across Ireland and importantly highlights the potential vulnerability of organisations.
 The findings indicate the need for a more proactive approach to identifying and mitigating fraud-related risks, and at Mazars we recommend businesses undertake more proactive Fraud Risk Assessments to identify what controls are in place to deter the threat of fraud.”

 “While the research indicates that theft of cash was most common at 32%, a broad array of abuses were noted indicating that businesses across all sectors are at risk.
 Regardless of the amount or perceived severity, fraud fundamentally threatens the viability of a business, impacting not only owners but also employees and customers alike.
 It is therefore incumbent on business leaders to take positive action to protect both reputation and brand”.

 In February 2019, Mazars conducted a quantitative online survey of nearly 100 senior figures to provide an insight into the level of actual occupational fraud and abuse experienced in Ireland.
 The representative sample comprised a cross-section of businesses by size (measured by number of employees), sector and industry.